Hoyasumii/avengers-endgame/README.md

 [Thanos (2014) releases the chain around Nebula (2014) neck and holds her head in his palm]

 THANOS (2014): I know.
-And you'll have the chance to prove i
+And you'll have the chance to prove it